smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 </element>
 <element name="WIDGET">
   <description>
-    A widget is a small window that the app can create to provide information and softbuttons for a quick app control.
+    A widget is a small window that the app can create to provide information and soft buttons for quick app control.
   </description>
 </element>
 </enum>